montsecruz9/Final_Project/README.md

   Flight Delay Prediction

-## Reason why they selected their topic
+## Reason why we selected their topic

   We chose this topic because we want to know what attributes are the ones that are the most important to generate a delay in a certain flight.
 In that way, we will create a web page for users that will fill attributes and give them a forecast with machine learning if the flight will be “On Time” or “Delayed”

-## Description of their source of data
+## Description of the source of data

   Data was extracted from the Marketing Carrier On-Time Performance.
 Data contains information about flights like: Day of the Week, Day of the Month, Airline Carrier Code, Operating Airline, Origin Airport, Destination Airport, Departure Time, ArrDelay.
-Data will be stored in AWS's S3.
+Data will be stored in AWS's S3, then we will append it, clean it and analyse it.

 ## Questions they hope to answer with the data